lnedry/haraka-plugin-bounce/README.md

 ### bad_rcpt

-Disallow bounces to email addresses listed in `config/bounce_bad_rcpt`.
+When enabled, rejects bounces to email addresses listed in `config/bounce_bad_rcpt`.

-Include email addresses in that file that should _never_ receive bounce messages.
+Include email addresses that should _never_ receive bounce messages.
 Examples of email addresses that should be listed are: autoresponders, do-not-reply@example.com, dmarc-feedback@example.com, and any other email addresses used solely for machine generated messages.

 ### bounce_spf

 Parses the message body and any MIME parts for Received: headers and strips out the IP addresses of each Received hop and then checks what the SPF result would have been if bounced message had been sent by that hop.

 If no 'Pass' result is found, then this test will fail.
 If SPF returns 'None', 'TempError' or 'PermError' then the test will be skipped.

+### non_local_msgid

+Parses the message body and any MIME parts for Message-ID: headers and strips out the host name.
+If the host name is not a local domain, the bounce will be rejected.

+This test needs to know which domains are 'local' to your mail server.
+If you use the rcpt_to.in_host_list plugin and have populated the `config/host_list` file, then you're done.
+Alternatively you can populate the `config/bounce_msgid_allowed_domains` with a list of local domains.

 ## USAGE